Yogasataka: Texte médical attribué à Nagarjuna

 Schrebera swietenioides Roxb, the Mushkaka tree (document from Herbarium JCB, Digital Flora of Karnataka, a remarkable online resource on South Indian flora).

-Tags: medicine, medicinal plants, ayurveda, Indian science, India, sanskrit
+Tags: medicine, medicinal plants, ayurveda, Indian science, India, Sanskrit

 About the Author